-An amendment request is more appropriate if there is a simple error or oversight on your assessment, or where we do not dispute your view.
+An amendment request is more appropriate if there is a simple error or oversight on your assessment or where we do not dispute your view.

 You may also receive an assessment or decision following an investigation by us.
-If you obtain new information or documents relevant to the assessment or decision, and which were not provided during that investigation, you may provide the new information to the original decision-maker to consider.
+If you obtain new information or documents relevant to the assessment or decision, and which were not provided during that investigation, you can provide the new information to the original decision-maker to consider.
 The original decision-maker will either amend or maintain the assessment or decision.

 Your objection must be in writing and you must state the grounds for your objection in detail.
 You should clearly identify the assessment or decision you are objecting to and your grounds for disputing it, for example, why your assessment is too high or why you are entitled to a particular exemption.

 You should include relevant documentation supporting your grounds of objection.
 Depending on your circumstances and the nature of your objection, relevant supporting documentation may include financial statements establishing details about a business, utility bills establishing residency at a particular property, or trust deeds or contracts establishing legal relationships.

 If you have received a notice of reassessment, you can only object to liabilities that are additional to or greater than those under the previous assessment or reassessment.
 You cannot lodge an objection against a reassessment where there is a decrease in your tax liability.
 You also cannot lodge an objection against a compromise assessment because you have agreed to it.